Registration Deadline: For the full calendar of deadlines click here.

 SUBMITTING AN ABSENTEE BALLOT

 Location and time: In person absentee ballots must be delivered the day before the election by the elector.
-If they elector is unable to deliver the ballot for a legitimate reason this person has until through the day of the election to deliver the ballot in person.
-Mailed absentee ballots must be postmarked by the day before the election.
+Mailed absentee ballots must be mailed no later than the seventh day before the election.

 Other absentee ballot submission information: If you cannot pick up your ballot, or will not be able to receive it through the mail, you have the right to designate someone to pick it up for you.
 Only that person designated on your application may pick up and deliver your ballot.

 Early voting qualifications: There is no early voting available, however qualified absentee voters may submit their ballots in person before Election Day.